 A couple of 🍁 Novembers ago, MBFF set off on a short hike that I’d been wanting to do for a while: Le Sentier des Arpelières in Crest-Voland (or Les Saisies), Val d’Arly.

 I have hiked all over the world, but – hand on heart – 🍁 the autumn colours and 🍄 the magical nature of the terrain on this hike make this 🍂 one of my all time favourite autumn strolls!
-This hike is easily accessible for the whole family, and it is annotated in a way to keep little ones engaged from start to finish!
+This hike (really a stroll) is easily accessible for the whole family, and it is annotated in a way to keep little ones engaged from start to finish!

 The Val d’Arly website describes the hike as ” un petit air de Scandinavie flotte sur la Réserve Naturelle Régionale de la tourbière des Saisies, un site naturel protégé de 290 hectares, et vieux de 10 000 ans “.
 Having hiked a little bit in 🇳🇴 Norway and 🇮🇸 Iceland, I can see from where hails this comparison!